subdee said: Ukiss! Do you like them? If not then B1A4. I would ask about Z:EA but I'm not sure they have five notable songs to write about (yet).

 On another note, Tasty’s MV is much flashier than other MVs by Woollim Entertainment artists, which often look more like short indie films.
 (My favourites: Epik High’s "Run", Nell’s "The Day Before", Baby Soul & Yoo Jia’s "She’s A Flirt", and Infinite’s "Nothing’s Over".)
 Woollim’s clearly going for different aesthetic choices with this group.

-subdee asked: Totally agree wrt: Infinite's non-singles.
+subdee said: Totally agree wrt: Infinite's non-singles.
 There's just such a big quality gap between the singles and the album tracks - the songs aren't terrible, but they are very basic.
 Sunggyu used to be the lead singer in a rock band, right?
 Do you reckon he works on the non-singles, under another name?
 So they are rookie songwriter songs?

 Here’s the weird part: save for their first mini, it seems that they work exclusively with either Sweetune or J.Yoon, who played bass in rock band MC the Max and apparently only writes for his own group or for Infinite.
 J.Yoon is responsible for the songs I like the least, including “With…” But I found Boyfriend’s Love Style mini, which was mostly Sweetune-produced, to have the same problem: fantastic single, but otherwise average.
 So…maybe these singles bands are the result of Sweetune being a singles producer?